OpenVera docs

 /curate

 Cost: Free.
 Weekly memory consolidation.
-Prunes stale entries, merges duplicates, flags drift.
+Prunes stale entries, merges duplicates, flags recurring lessons for promotion, and verifies past promotions against the ledger (see The Loop).
 Auto-writes with git safety.

 /doc-sync